 - Heat the olive oil in a high walled skillet over medium high heat.

 - Add the chicken and let it cook, undisturbed, for 5 minutes to allow the first side to brown.
 Flip them to the other side and continue to cook until golden brown on both sides.
 Set the chicken aside.

 - Add the chicken broth to the pan, scraping up any brown bits of chicken from the bottom.
 This will flavor the sauce.
 Add the garlic and cook for 1 minute.

 - Add the marinara sauce and stir in the cream cheese until combined.
-Add in the red pepper flakes and bring the sauce to a gentle bubble.
+Add in the red pepper flakes and bring the sauce to a boil.

-- Add the cooked chicken and mozzarella to the pasta dish and stir gently until the mozzarella is warm and melted.
+- Reduce heat to low.
+Add the cooked chicken and mozzarella to the pasta dish and stir gently until the mozzarella is warm and melted.
 Top with the finely cut basil leaves, and serve!